rpietrantuono/EVA/README.md

 - RESULTS.
 It contains the results obtained for the four benchmarks described in the paper.
 There is one folder for EVA and one for all the baselines called GB.
 Inside, there is one folder per benchmark problem.
 Within these, there is a folder FINAL, with results of the main paper, obtained in the six configurations (BEST, WORST) x (Novelty constraint = 0.1, 0.4, 0.7).
 In the EVA folders, you will also find TUNING phase (with results of tuning, in which the BEST and WORST configurations have been found (see Appendix of the article)).
 All the results can be re-obtained (overwriting the existing ones) by simply running the <run.sh> (or tuning.sh for TUNING) scripts within these folders.
 All the results (for EVA as well as for the four GB and RANDOM strategies adopted) are in the form of text files reporting the distances obtained for each algorithm with respect to the test dataset (*Ref*.txt files) as well as with respect to the knowledge base (*KB*.txt files), for every repetition.
 Other statistics are available too.

-Finally, if a MOEA strategy has to be run among those showed in the paper, then refer to the CCOP repository (https://github.com/rpietrantuono/CCOP).